WJWA: Sale of WUEV to WAY-FM

 According to a report from NPR, Tamara Wandel, a journalism professor at the University of Evansville, criticized the decision to sell WUEV, stating that it was made without input from the university's radio and television department.

 Transparency and communication with students, staff, and faculty were highly criticized on the WUEV issue.
 "The sale of WUEV to Way-FM was not done with transparency or proper communication with students, staff, or faculty.
 The decision was made without input from the radio and television department," Tristan Richard, senior and general manager of WUEV told NPR.

-Inside Higher Ed, the Washington, D.C.-based publisher covering higher education stories, reported that the proposed sale of WUEV would negatively impact the university's media and communications programs and reduce opportunities for hands-on learning.
+Inside Higher Ed, the Washington, D.C.–based publisher covering higher education stories, reported that the proposed sale of WUEV would negatively impact the university's media and communications programs and reduce opportunities for hands-on learning.

 Christopher M. Pietruszkiewicz, the president of the University of Evansville, told The New York Times in a February 25, 2019 article that he believed that U.E. could do without owning a radio station.

 The FCC finalized the transfer of WUEV's license to WAY-FM on November 25, 2019.
-The terrestrial signal went silent at 11 pm CST.
+The terrestrial signal went silent at 11 p.m.
+CST.
 The final song played on WUEV was "Closing Time" by Semisonic.
 The station began broadcasting WAY-FM programming on November 26, 2019, and changed its call sign to WJWA on December 4, 2019.

 Supporters of WUEV brought forth arguments that the University of Evansville had not followed proper FCC procedure with regard to the sale.